 Revenue: BRL 31.1 billion (2020)

 Net income: BRL 13.4 billion (2020)

 Established in 1988 as a securities dealer, Banco Votorantim started operating as one of the banks in Brazil in 1991.
 It operates as a subsidiary of Banco do Brasil S.A. and Votorantim Finanças S.A. and manages nine service points.

 The bank provides wholesale banking, consumer finance, and wealth management services.
-It is based in Sau Paulo and has around 4,000 employees.
+Employing 4,000 individuals, it is based in Sau Paulo.

 Caixa Economica Federal

 Caixa Economica Federal, another of the older banks in Brazil, was founded in 1861.
 The bank provides banking products and services to individuals, companies, and institutions in Brazil.
 Headquartered in Brasilia, it has around 109,333 employees.

 The bank operates 4,200 retail and prime branches, 60,000 service points, and serves around 87 million customers.